andrewcourtice/vuetiful/readme.md

 Vuetiful is a component framework written on top of the Vue reactive library.
 It is primarily designed for creating business/administration applications where the displaying of data is paramount.
 Although targeted primarily at business applications, Vuetiful is extremely flexible and easily themed making it trivial to integrate into any website.

+**Update:** *Due to time limitations this project has been discontinued.
+Please feel free to use or distribute any of the code in this repo as per the license below.*

 ## Getting started
 This project is still very much in the early days of development so it is not currently available on npm (but will be soon).